Mandaris-LLC/react-native-navigation-full-circle/docs/docs/Installing.md

 	defaultConfig {
 		minSdkVersion 19
 		targetSdkVersion 25
-		missingDimensionStrategy "RNN.reactNativeVersion", "reactNative51" // <- See note below for further instruction regarding compatibility with other React Native versions
+		missingDimensionStrategy "RNN.reactNativeVersion", "reactNative51" // <- See note above for further instruction regarding compatibility with other React Native versions
 	...
 	}